JulianVidal/AGDA_HTML/reports/index.md

 If no number is given, check if there is a definition with the same name.

-For some reason agdasexp is not being isntalled automatically
+For some reason agdasexp is not being installed automatically

 Issues with zshrc

 GHC version causing issue

+What is needed is a solution that works on the agda compilation level, not the user level, as the user level adds too much overhead to compile in parallel.